-The Cosmic Microwave Background anisotropies are difficult to measure at large angular scales.
+The cosmic microwave background (CMB) anisotropies are difficult to measure at large angular scales.
 In this paper, we present a new analysis of the Planck High Frequency Instrument data that brings the cosmological part and its major foreground signal close to the detector noise.
-The solar dipole signal, induced by the motion of the solar system with respect to the CMB, is a very efficient tool to calibrate a detector or a set of detectors with high accuracy.
-In this work, the solar dipole signal is used to extract corrections of the frequency maps offsets reducing significantly uncertainties.
-The solar dipole parameters are refined together with the improvement of the high frequency foregrounds, and of the CMB large scales cosmological anisotropies.
-The stability of the solar dipole parameters is a powerful way to control the galactic foregrounds removal in the component separation process.
-It is used to build a model for Spectral Energy Distribution spatial variations of the interstellar dust emission.
-The knowledge of these variations will help future CMB analyses in intensity, and also in polarization to measure faint signal related to the optical reionization depth and the tensor-to-scalar ratio of the primordial anisotropies.
-The results of this work are: improved solar dipole parameters, a new interstellar dust model, and a large scale cosmological anisotropies map.
+The solar dipole signal induced by the motion of the Solar System with respect to the CMB is a very efficient tool for calibrating a detector or cross-calibrating sets of detectors with high accuracy.
+In this work, the solar dipole signal is used to extract corrections of the frequency map offsets, reducing uncertainties significantly.
+The solar dipole parameters are refined together with the improvement of the high-frequency foregrounds and the CMB large-scale cosmological anisotropies.
+The stability of the solar dipole parameters is a powerful way to control Galactic foreground removal in the component separation process.
+We use this stability to build a model of the spatial variations in spectral energy distribution of the interstellar dust emission.
+Knowledge of these variations will help future CMB analyses of intensity and polarization used to measure faint signals related to the optical reionization depth and the tensor-to-scalar ratio of the primordial anisotropies.
+The results of this work are: improved solar dipole parameters, a new interstellar dust model, and a large-scale intensity map of cosmological anisotropies.

-Key words.
-Surveys - Cosmology: cosmic microwave background - Cosmology: diffuse radiation - Methods: data analysis - ISM: dust
+Key words. surveys - cosmic background radiation - diffuse radiation - methods: data analysis - dust, extinction